 *Attainment 8 is the sum of a student’s best eight GCSE grades.

 **Progress 8 is a comparative measure:

-- A positive score above 0 shows progress above the national average and a negative score below 0 shows progress less than students nationally.
+- A positive score above 0 shows progress is above the national average and a negative score below 0 shows progress less than students nationally.

-- Due to the coronavirus outbreak, the most recent national data generated by formal exams was recorded in 2019.
-Redmoor Academy’s strong position in terms of GCSE outcomes can be seen here: Find & Compare Schools 2019 (Gov.UK)
+- Due to the coronavirus outbreak, the most recent national data generated by formal exams was recorded in 2019 (2022 data national data has not yet been released).
+Redmoor Academy’s strong position in terms of GCSE outcomes can be seen here: Find & Compare Schools 2019 (Gov.uk)